 After completing her undergraduate degree, Adara became a paralegal in the Pre Adjudicatory Juvenile Diversion Unit of the Philadelphia District Attorney’s Office.
 While there she monitored The Youth Aid Panel program, and worked to divert first time offenders from the juvenile justice system.
 It was her time as a paralegal that solidified her desire to become a prosecutor.

 In the fall of 2011, Adara entered The Beasley School of Law at Temple University as a first year evening student.
 While maintaining her position with the DA’s Office, Adara worked to obtain her Juris Doctorate, and Trial Advocacy Certificate.
 While working, and attending law school, Adara volunteered with the Homeless Advocacy Project, and also worked in other divisions of the DA’s Office as a certified legal intern.

-Upon completion of her Juris Doctorate and Trial Advocacy Program, Adara accepted an offer as an Assistant District Attorney, and has prosecuted a range of cases.
-She is currently assigned to the Trial Division, where she prosecutes major level felony crimes that take place in the Northeast section Philadelphia.
+Upon completion of her Juris Doctorate and Trial Advocacy Program, Adara accepted an offer as an Assistant District Attorney.
+While specializing in sexual assaults and family violence, she has prosecuted a range of cases.
+In March 2020 Adara was promoted to Assistant Chief of the Juvenile Division at the DA’s Office.
 In addition to working for the District Attorney’s Office, Adara also serves as the Secretary of the National Black Prosecutor’s Association.